CandidContributions/CanConUmbrackathon-2020/Recipes/World's best pancakes.md

 Mix and sift the dry stuff.
 Add half the milk while stirring like crazy.
 You should look at a homogenous goo with no lumps.
 Whip up the eggs so they turn into a homogenous yellow goo, then add them to the dry stuff and milk.
-Continue to add milk until there's nothing left in your measuring device.
+Continue to add milk while stirring your arm stiff, until there's nothing left in your measuring device.

 ## Relax